tayre/klv-decoder/README.md

 Once we can read incoming metadata in the browser, we can do interesting things such as displaying our UAV in [Cesium](https://github.com/AnalyticalGraphicsInc/cesium), which is a JavaScript library for creating WebGL globes and time-dynamic content (i.e, a flying quadcopter!)

-In order for this to be compelling we need to minimize video latency from the base station to the browser.
+In order for this to be compelling we need to minimize video latency from the video source to the browser.
 The [JSMpeg](https://github.com/phoboslab/jsmpeg) project does a lot of the heavy lifting for getting the mpeg transport stream to the client, and rendering the video (and mp2 audio if present).
 We extend this project by adding a KLV decoder, and a simple rendering of the decoded data as JSON.

 TL;DR jump to the [demo videos](#demoarea).